mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/advanced_color_selector.rst

 Luma Coefficients
 ~~~~~~~~~~~~~~~~~

 This allows you to edit the Luma coefficients for the HSY model selectors to your leisure.
-Want to use `Rec 601 <http://en.wikipedia.org/wiki/Rec._601>`_ instead of Rec 709?
+Want to use `Rec.
+601 <https://en.wikipedia.org/wiki/Rec._601>`_ instead of Rec.
+709?
 These boxes allow you to do that!

 By default, the Luma coefficients should add up to 1 at maximum.